dpellegr/PolyGear/README.md

 ### I can't properly size my gears!
 Couldn't I just specify the radius?
 What is this "module" thing?

 You can think about the module as a universal measure of the size of the tooth.
 Having the same module is the first requisite when evaluating the proper meshing of two gears.
-It is therefore very deeply rooted into the industry standard and well described in the document from KHK Gears linked above.
+It is therefore very deeply rooted into the industry standard and well described in the [document from KHK Gears](https://github.com/dpellegr/PolyGear/blob/master/docs/Basic%20Gear%20Terminology%20and%20Calculation%20-%20KHK%20Gears.pdf).
 You could use the radius, but in the long run it would hurt yourself with fractional (likely irrational) number of teeth and/or non meshing gears.

 If you really want to go the radius way, you can always use the OpenSCAD `resize()` function, but you have been warned...